sky-uk/kfp-operator/docs-gen/content/docs/getting-started/installation.md

 ## Prerequisites

 - The KFP-Operator supports configurable provider backends.
 Currently, Kubeflow Pipelines and Vertex AI are supported.
 Please refer to the [respective configuration section](../../reference/configuration/#provider-configuration) before proceeding.
 - Argo installed cluster-wide or into the namespace where the operator's workflows run (see [configuration](../../reference/configuration)).
+Note that Argo 3.4 is not supported yet.

 ## Build and Install